 (B, L, D)

-01:00 – 08:15 This morning the ship made stops at Mehamn, Kjøllefjord, Honningsvåg and Havøysund.02:30 – That much anticipated phone call arrives.
-The Northern Lights have been sighted.
+01:00 – 08:15 This morning the ship made stops at Mehamn, Kjøllefjord, Honningsvåg and Havøysund.

 09:00 – At breakfast we told Barbara about seeing the Northern Lights in the early morning.
 Although she wanted to see the Lights, it wouldn’t have been possible to get her out to the back of the ship in time.

-10:45 – We sail past the island of Melkoya and catch views of parts of the Snøhvit project on the port side.
-This is the largest industrial project in Northern Norway and the first to export liquefied gas in Europe.
+10:45 – We sailed past the island of Melkoya and caught views of parts of the Snøhvit project on the port side.
+This was the largest industrial project in Northern Norway and the first to export liquefied gas in Europe.
 This project has resulted in an economic boom in Hammerfest, our next port of call.

-11:15 – We call into Hammerfest, the town with the polar bear as its mascot.
+11:15 – We called into Hammerfest, the town with the polar bear as its mascot.
 Hammerfest is the northernmost town in Norway and it sits roughly at the same latitude as the northernmost parts of Siberia.
-From the ship, we can see the centre of town so it’s possible to take Barbara out.
+From the ship, we could see the centre of town so it’s possible to take Barbara out.

 Ten metres from the ship is the famous Polar Bear Society.
 Hammerfest has proud traditions of hunting and fishing in Arctic areas which you can learn about at the Polar Bear Society – if it’s open.
 You can become a member of this world famous Hammerfest club and receive a polar bear pin as proof that you have visited Hammerfest!
 The tourist information office is also located in The Polar Bear Society which is supposed to be open all year round.
 Unfortunately, the doors were pretty shut when we called by.

 12:45 – We set sail from Hammerfest and by 13:45 we’ve reached the Strait of Sørøysundet.
 Sørøya is the largest island in Finnmark.
-Next we see Seiland, the second largest island in the county.
+Next we set sight on Seiland, the second largest island in the county.
 Parts of Seiland are now a National Park.

-15:00 – Our Tour Director Eskild gives a talk about Norwegian Christmas traditions.
-This man works really hard to keep passengers amused.
+15:00 – Our Tour Director Eskild gave a talk about Norwegian Christmas traditions.
+This man worked really hard to keep passengers entertained.

-15:40 – We stop at Øksfjord for 5 minutes and soon after departure we’re in the open waters of Lopphavet.
+15:40 – We stopped at Øksfjord for 5 minutes and soon after departure we were in the open waters of Lopphavet.

-17:00 – Over the next two hours, passengers are invited to come together to make Christmas decorations.
-Colour papers, stickers, glue, scissors, etc. are provided.
-The craft-making skills of this group of passengers surprise me and even the men are here doing their bit.
+17:00 – Over the next two hours, passengers were invited to come together to make Christmas decorations.
+Colour papers, stickers, glue, scissors, etc. were provided.
+The craft-making skills of this group of passengers surprised me and even the men are here doing their bit.
 Some of the decorations made are really professional looking.
-And while we’re making up the decorations there’s tea, coffee and traditional Christmas biscuits to keep the workers happy.19:20 – A quick stop is made at Skjervø.
+And while we’re making up the decorations there was tea, coffee and traditional Christmas biscuits to keep the workers happy.

-23:45 – Our last stop for the day is at Tromso.
-For this 1hr 45 minutes stop you have the opportunity to visit one of Tromsø’s many pubs tonight.
+23:45 – Our last stop for the day was at Tromso.
+For this 1hr 45 minutes stop you had the opportunity to visit one of Tromsø’s many pubs tonight.
 I don’t think there were any takers.